willkara/SakaiPy/README.md

 SakaiPy
 =======

+# SakaiPy currently doesn't work.
+The login mechanism behind Sakai has changed and I'm in the process of getting it working.

 A library to access the information located on Sakai installations.
 This can be thought more of a 'pretty wrapper' around the REST interface that Sakai gives you.

-SakaiPy used to only work with Python 2.7, though now it works with Python 2.5> & Python 3.x.
-I have now re-wrote it so that it no longer has a dependency on the mechanize library which did not work on Python 3 yet.

 I'm mainly a Java developer so anyone with more Python experience is more than welcome to make a pull request to clean it up!